-The school day ends at 3:30, except on Wednesday early release days which finish at 2pm.
-All Early Release dates are recorded on the community calendar.
+The school day ends at 3:30 pm, except on Wednesday Early Release days which finish at 2:00 pm.
+All Early Release Days are recorded on the community calendar.
 Teachers will bring students to a designated parent pick-up point on the ground floor.
 Children are expected to leave campus promptly after dismissal.
-Any children who remain after 3:30 must be directly supervised by a parent, or older middle school or high school sibling.
-Nannies and drivers cannot perform this role.
+Any children who remain after 3:30 pm must be directly supervised by a parent, or older middle school or high school sibling.
+Nannies and drivers cannot perform this role as they are invited to be on campus only when accompanied by a parent.
 Parents are asked to be within close range of their child.

-What this means is that you must not only be able to see your child play, but to be able to hear your child as well.
-Sitting in the cafeteria while your child is on the playground is not proper supervision.
+To clarify, this means that you must not only be able to see your child play, but also be able to hear your child as well.
+Sitting in the cafeteria while your child is on the playground is not considered supervision.
+We have numerous benches and tables in the playground area for parents during this non-supervised time.

-Any child remaining at school with a parent after school must follow the playground rules they adhere to during the school day.
-This includes wearing shoes at all times, walking in corridors, remaining on the ES side of the school and being in the corridors only to go to the bathroom.
-Should a passing staff member reinforce any rule with your child, please support the teacher, who is acting in the interest of your child's safety.
+Any child remaining at school with a parent after school must follow the same playground rules they adhere to during the school day.
+This includes being with a parent at all times, wearing shoes at all times, walking in corridors, remaining in Elementary areas of the School, and being in the corridors only to go to the bathroom.
+Should a passing staff member reinforce any rule with your child, please support the teacher who is acting in the interest of your child's safety.